-- i. be distinctly of its time and avoid pastiche; - ii. where located in a historic context: - respect the pattern of historic frontages, in particular how traditional shopfronts are framed and relate to the remainder of the facade, ensuring that upper floors appear to be supported by the ground floor.

-- take account of the wider streetscape by relating well to the building line, proportion, scale, height and geometry of traditional shopfronts. - it is expected that shopfronts will exhibit a vertical emphasis to fenestration and include a well proportioned fascia board, unless unless otherwise justified on design grounds. - include neighbouring properties on elevation drawings to provide context. - iii. make use of high quality materials avoid uPVC, plastic and acrylic. - iv. promote a high level of transparency between street and interior using, for example, high quality glazing and interior lighting. - v. use colour but be sensitive to the predominant palette and character; - vi. ensure advertising space in display windows covers no more than 20% of the total area.
+- 3.7 New development incorporating shopfronts should: - i. be distinctly of its time and avoid pastiche; - ii. where located in a historic context, be sympathetic to the proportions of traditional shopfronts, exhibit a vertical emphasis to fenestration and include a well proportioned fascia board; - iii. make use of high quality materials avoid uPVC, plastic and acrylic; - iv. use colour but be sensitive to the predominant palette and character; - v. ensure advertising space in display windows covers no more than 20% of the total area.